nowarp/nowarp.github.io/docs/hacking/custom-detector.md

  *
  * It reports all the contracts that doesn't have an explicit implementation of the init function.
  */
-export class ImplicitInit extends Detector {
+export class MyDetector extends Detector {
   check(cu: CompilationUnit): MistiTactWarning[] {
     return Array.from(cu.contracts).reduce((foundErrors, [_, contract]) => {
       if (!cu.findMethodCFGByName(contract.name, "init")) {